 Electronic Signature.
 The memory has two codes, the manufacturer code and the device code, that can be read to identify the memory.
-These codes can be read by applying the signals listed in Table 4, Bus Operations.
+These codes can be read by applying the signals listed in Tables 5 and 6, Bus Operations.

 Block Protection and Blocks Unprotection.
-Blocks can be protected in groups against accidental Program or Erase.
-See Table 3, Block Addresses, for details of which blocks must be protected together as a group.
+Each block can be separately protected against accidental Program or Erase.
 Protected blocks can be unprotected to allow data to be changed.